zakattack9/zstoo.com/README.md

 - Weird animation and layout behavior on Safari
 - Laggy/stuttering animations on Firefox (mobile)
 - Refreshing about page will "reset" fixed position of `.About__pin`
+- About section abstract glow stays pinned and visible when scrolling too fast
+- Jumping pins on page refresh (can be reset by switching tabs)
+  - Consider sequencing all big animations under one timeline and using labels
-- ScrollMagic lags exponentially when using more abstract glow SVGs/images
+- ~ScrollMagic lags exponentially when using more abstract glow SVGs/images~
   - This consequently causes laggy GSAP tweens/timelines
   - *Potentially consider exporting abstract glow graphics as pngs?*
   - **Solved: exported abstract glows as web PNGs**